rhogeranacleto/beautiful-sunday/README.md

 # A cool challenge task

+- Before start do `npm install`
+- To run in typescript `npm run dev`
+- Or, to run in javascript, compile with `npm run tsc` and following with `npm start`
-Server will be online on port 3000.
+- Server will be online on port 3000.

 ### `/api/all/stats`